BretFisher/kubernetes-mastery/slides/k8smastery/ingress.md

   ... but it requires support from the underlying infrastructure

+  minikube and MicroK8s don't work with it

-  For local machine distros, Docker Desktop supports it for `localhost`!
+  ... but Docker Desktop supports it for `localhost`!

 --